18F/handbook/CONTRIBUTING.md

 ### CODEOWNERS

 The TTS Handbook uses the GitHub ["code owners" feature](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners) to automatically add content owners as a reviewer.
 This means that in most cases, you as a contributor should not need to manually add anyone for a review.

-If you suspect that the wrong team was added as a reviewer, feel free to open a pull request to change the CODEOWNERS file, located at the top-level of the project.
+If you suspect that the wrong team was added as a reviewer, feel free to open a pull request to change the CODEOWNERS file, located at the top level of the project.

 ### How to review and merge pull requests